TheOdinProject/curriculum/react/more_react_concepts/refs_and_memoization.md

 1. We've only learned about a basic implementation of the `useRef` hook.
 For more examples about its usage and why we should be wary of using the hook (more on the links they provided in the guide), check out the interactive guide of the React documentation for [useRef hook](https://react.dev/reference/react/useRef) .
 1. The article [useRef instead of querySelector in React](https://meje.dev/blog/useref-not-queryselector) by Caleb Olojo briefly tells some unexpected behaviors when trying to manipulate the DOM directly with DOM manipulation methods and why we should prefer `useRef` over other DOM manipulation methods like `querySelector`.
 Check it out!
 1. As we have learned, the `useRef` hook has other uses other than what we've primarily covered which is DOM Manipulation.
 Get to know more about its use-cases in this great article by Dan Abramov [Making setInterval Declarative with React Hooks](https://overreacted.io/making-setinterval-declarative-with-react-hooks/).
+1. Go through [React Compiler docs](https://react.dev/learn/react-compiler) to learn a bit more about it, and to find out how to install and configure it in your projects.

 </div>